Brice150/PICKME/README.md

 - View profiles that matched with you
 - Search a user
 - Dislike a profile
-- View more information about a profile
+- View more information about a profile and messages
-- Send a message, update or delete it
+- Add, Update or Delete a message

 ### Admin

 - Admin role needed to view this page
-- Search user or message
-- See all users or messages
+- Search users by nickname, gender, age or max distance
 - View more information about a profile
+- Delete a user

+### More Info

+- View full user profile
+- Swiper user pictures
-- Delete user or message
+- Like, Dislike or Delete if you are an admin user

 </details>